Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

     ...
   ]
 }
 ```

-After getting all assets and relationships that form the difference between v1 and v2 we can see from the stats how many new and modified entities we have:
+After getting all assets and relationships that form the difference between v1 and v2, you can see from the stats how many new and modified entities you have:

 ![](./img/stats_v1_v2.png)

-A breakdown by type of the entity provide a good overview on changes:
+A breakdown by type of the entity provides a good overview on the changes made as follows:

 ![](./img/stats_v1_v2b.png)

-A brief and modest illustration of important entities that were affected by changes in our data exchange, can be ploted as:
+A brief and modest illustration of important entities that were affected by changes in your Data Exchange can be plotted as follows:

 ![](./img/changes.png)

-In above chart and in our exploration in general, we ignore (for now) the assets of type `autodesk.design:assets.binary-1.0.0`, `autodesk.design:assets.renderstyle-1.0.0`, `autodesk.design:assets.geometry-1.0.0` and focus only on rest of the assets type which give us a hint on the nature of changes:
+In the chart above and in your exploration in general, you ignore (for now) the assets of type `autodesk.design:assets.binary-1.0.0`, `autodesk.design:assets.renderstyle-1.0.0`, and `autodesk.design:assets.geometry-1.0.0`, and focus instead only on the rest of the asset types which give you a hint on the nature of changes:

 - `autodesk.design:assets.group-1.0.0` - change or addition of this type of assets indicates a modification of parts hierarchy.
-In our example, the group asset was referencing one instance of door and now it references two, which can be observed in Model Browser as:
+In this example, the group asset was referencing one door instance, and now it references two, which can be observed in the Model Browser as follows:

 	![](./img/structure_change2.png)

 - `autodesk.design:assets.instance-1.0.0` and `autodesk.design:assets.design-1.0.0` - change or addition of these type of assets indicate that some properties were added or modified.
-In our example, the properties of the wall changed when we added the door, which was reflected in modification of instance asset containing the instance wall properties:
+In our example, the properties of the wall have changed when we added the door, which was reflected in modification of instance asset containing the instance wall properties as follows:

 	![](./img/instance_wall_diff.png)

-To conclude, these hints help in targeting the needed type of changes that you are looking for when dealing with data difference between two revisions (versions).
+To conclude, these hints help in targeting the needed type of changes that you are looking for when dealing with data differences between two revisions (versions).
 If interested in modification of hierarchical structure of the parts, look for the group assets.
-If interested in propertie changes, look for the instance and design assets.
+If interested in property changes, look for the instance and design assets.

 -----------

 Refer to this page for more details: [Data Exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/?sha=forge_fdxs_master_preview).